psychemedia/storytelling-notes/grateful_dead.md

 pp.32-39

-JACK THE MASTER AND JxVCK THE SERVANT.
+JACK THE MASTER AND JACK THE SERVANT.

 There was once a poor couple, and they had three sons, and the youngest's name was Jack.
-One harvest day, the eldest fellow threw down his hook, and says he, "What's the use to be slavng this way?
+One harvest day, the eldest fellow threw down his hook, and says he, "What's the use to be slaving this way?
 I'll go seek my fortune."
 And the second son said the very same: and says Jack, "I'll go seek my fortune along with you, but let us first leave the harvest stacked for the old couple" Well, he over-persuaded them, and bedad, as soon as it was safe, they kissed their father and mother, and off they set, every one with three pounds in his pocket, promising to be home again in a year and a day.
 The first night they had no better lodging than a fine dry dyke of a ditch, outside of a church>-ard.
 Before they went to sleep, Uie youngest got inside to read the tombstones.
 What should he stimible over but a coffin, and the sod was just taken oflf where the grave was to be.
 "Some poor body," says he, "that was without fiiends to put him in consecrated ground: he mustn't be left this way."
 So he threw oflf his coat, and had a couple of feet deaied out, when a terrible giant walked up.
 "What are you at?" says he; "the corpse owed me a guinea, and he sha'n't be buried till it is paid."
 "Well, here is yovx guinea," says Jack, "and leave the churchyard: it's nothing the better for yoiu: company."
 WelL he got down a couple of feet more, when another uglier giant again, with two heads on him, came and stopped Jack with the same story, and got his guinea; and when the grave was six feet down, the third giant looks on him, and he had three heads.
 So Jack was obliged to part with his three guineas before he could put the sod over the poor man.
 Then he went and lay down by his brothers, and slept till the sun began to shine on their faces next morning.

 They soon came to a cross-road, and there every one took his own way.
 Jack told them how all his money was gone, but not a farthing did they offer him.
 Well, after some time.
 Jack found himself hungry, and so he sat down by the road side, and pulled out a piece of cake and a lump of bacon.
 Just as he had the first bit in his mouth, up comes a poor man, and asks something of him for God's sake.
 "I have neither brass, gold, nor silver about me," says Jack; "and here's all the provisions Fm master of.
 Sit down and have a share."
 Well, the poor man didn't require much pressing, and when the meal was over, says he, "Sir, where are you bound for?"
 "Faith, I don't know," says Jack; "I'm going to seek my fortune."
 "I'll go with you for your servant," says the other.
 "Servant *inagh* (forsooth)! bad I want a servant — I, that's looking out for a place myself."
 "No matter.
 You gave Christian burial to my poor brother yesterday evening.
 He appeared to me in a dream, and told me where I'd find you, and that I was to be your servant for a year.
 So you'll be Jack the master, and I Jack the servant."
 "Well, let it be so."